-If NGVL is granted planning permission, the construction phase is scheduled to begin in 2019, with construction starting in 2020.
+Pre-construction activities are scheduled to begin in 2019, with construction starting in 2020.
 Two high voltage DC offshore cables are proposed to be buried under the sea from Denmark and come onshore at the proposed landfall site at Boygrift, near Sandilands, East Lindsey.

 The onshore cables, comprising of DC underground electricity cables and an optional smaller fibre optic cable for operational, communication and control purposes, will be laid between the proposed landfall site and the proposed converter station site at North Ing Drove, near Donington, South Holland.

 Alternating current cables (AC) will be laid between the converter station and the National Grid Electricity Transmission (NGET) substation at Bicker Fen from which electricity can then be transported for use in our homes and businesses.

 Do you know where you are going to put the cables/landfall site/point of connection?

 Bicker Fen substation has been identified as the site for the link to connect into the existing National Grid Electricity Transmission (NGET) electricity transmission network.

 The proposed converter station site is at North Ing Drove, near Donington, in South Holland.

 The proposed landfall site is at Boygrift, near Sandilands, East Lindsey on the Lincolnshire coast.

 Further information on how we identified the proposed converter station and landfall sites is available within our UK Onshore Scheme: Preferred Sites Selection Report (August 2016).